SA man determined to succeed even as a genetic disease takes his vision

 According to the U.S. National Library of Medicine, the condition begins in the teens or twenties.
 Typically, males are more affected than females.

 "If you're watching a TV show, maybe something like cops, and all the faces are blurred out because you don't want to see their faces on camera?
-That's how everything looks," Rodriguez described.
+That's how everything looks," Kanney described.

-Rodriguez's mother, Erica, said that his diagnosis has impacted the entire family.
+Kanney's mother, Erica Rodriguez, said that his diagnosis has impacted the entire family.
 She said that their faith and the support from their loved ones has helped them.

 "He's our family's inspiration and motivation.
 We have days that are very difficult and hard.
 You don't know how you're going to get through the day or move forward.
 We see that he's doing it.
 He's getting up every day,” his mother said.
 “Even though he has his bad days, he keeps going.
 I always used to think, as a mom, I would be the one leading him but he's the one leading me.”

-Rodriguez said he tried on E-Sight glasses awhile back.
+Kanney said he tried on E-Sight glasses awhile back.
 The glasses help the visually impaired see through a high-definition camera.
 He said he was able to see his mother's face for the first time since he got diagnosed with the genetic disorder.
-But Rodriguez is unable to get the glasses because they are not covered by his insurance.
+But Kanney is unable to get the glasses because they are not covered by his insurance.